bono13/Inventory-App/README.md

   - Which Books each branch has in inventory
   - All Language Categories currently available in the Academy

+ - User can Create, Update and Delete an book instance

   ### Objectives & Outcomes

 - Create an Book Inventory App using Node and Express.